ajamarco/recite_coding_challenge/README.md

 As the next steps for this project, there are a few features that could be implemented to make it more appealing:

+- Ensure that accessibility is a top priority when preparing this project for production.
 - Add a Google Maps integration to utilize the latitude and longitude from an object's response and display where it is on the map.
 - Use styled-components to easily manage active classes.
 - Add more endpoints, such as 'Dragons', 'Cores', and 'History'.